 In Vivian, however, the average commute to work is quite long.
 On average, people spend 34.70 minutes each day getting to work, which is significantly higher than the national average.

-Vivian is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small town, Vivian does not have a public transit system used by locals to get to and from work.

 The per capita income in Vivian in 2022 was $15,971, which is low income relative to Louisiana and the nation.
 This equates to an annual income of $63,884 for a family of four.
 Vivian also has one of the higher rates of people living in poverty in the nation, with 46.80% of its population below the federal poverty line.